| || |

 'Eyeliner' - Fragrant Asiatic Hybrid Lily

 Flower Description: Tiny black speckles are the norm, but what is so unique on this lovely white flower is that each petal has a purple-black edge.
 Best viewed up close, terrific in small gardens and vases.
 'Eyeliner' is the perfect addition to that all white garden, or as a white accent plant to set of the full color palette of your garden.
+Some customers have noted that stems of 'Eyeliner' grown in light afternoon shade have a more pronounced edge on them than when grown in full sun in their gardens.
 3 Feet.
 June Flowering, Light Scent.

 Bulb Size - Our standard for bulbs of this Asiatic Hybrid Lily Bulb cultivar ranges from Premium-size» (16/18 cm) to Exhibition-size» (over 20 cm).
 Click here for details.